-Project design efforts have progressed to the 60% complete level.
-The 60% design documents are currently under review.
-Next steps are to complete and submit project permit applications and advance the documents to 90% complete, which should be done by early October 2023.
+Project design efforts have progressed to the draft 100% complete level.
+Next steps are to complete and submit project permit applications and advance the documents to Bid Set, which should be done by the end of March 2024.

 The City of Bremerton constructed two concrete and earthen dam structures on the east and west forks of Anderson Creek for a surface drinking water supply in the 1920’s.
 The structures were abandoned in the 1960’s and are both listed by the Washington Department of Fish and Wildlife (WDFW) as being complete (100%) fish passage barriers.